spatialwalk/AvatarKit-Web-Demo/README.md

 ### Character ID

 Character ID can be obtained from the SDK management platform and is used to identify the virtual character to load.

+**Adding Custom Character IDs:**
+- Click the ➕ button next to the "Character ID" label to add a new character ID
+- Enter the character ID in the popup modal
+- The new ID will be added to the dropdown list and automatically selected
+- Added IDs are temporary and only persist for the current session (not saved after page refresh)

 ## 🔧 Technical Details